tsaruggan/corner-generative-benchmarking-demo/README.md

 - **Replicate Results:** Follow our guided notebooks to replicate the results presented in our technical report

 ## Repository Structure
-The main functionality is contained within the `generative-benchmarking` folder, which includes the following notebooks:

-### Notebooks
 - **`generate_benchmark.ipynb`**
   A comprehensive guide to generating a custom benchmark based on your data